 The toothpaste linked below is the ONLY nanomedical hydroxyapatite toothpaste in Canada to have Health Canada approval to be sold as an anti-cavity/tooth remineralizing toothpaste.

 - REMIN toothpaste (nanomedical hydroxyapatite) Oral Science link

 Consulting with dental professionals is crucial for tailored advice and effective treatment plans, ensuring optimal care for individual needs.
 Please see your dental professional and medical doctor to discuss your oral health status.

 If you have a dry mouth at night, or if your dry mouth is causing disruptions in your life, XyliMelts is non-negotiable.
 I have had patients come back to me and thank me for introducing them to this product, and it has been life-changing for them.

 They are discrete tabs that adhere to your tooth, which is perfect for situations where you don’t want to be constantly sipping on water or using other things that you have to keep using,

 They work over a few hours, slowly releasing xylitol to help moisten the mouth and prevent cavities!

-Having a humidifier by your bed can make a HUGE difference in how your mouth feels when you are sleeping.
+Having a humidifier by your bed can make a HUGE difference in how your mouth feels when you sleep.
 It puts moisture in the air that you breathe in, preventing your nasal passageway and mouth from drying out.

 A big issue with humidifiers on the market is that they are hard to clean, which can cause an increase in mould and bacteria within the humidifier.
-So finding one that is easy to clean is important.
+So, finding one that is easy to clean is essential.